codefellows/seattle-dotnet-401d4/DataStructures/README.md

 ## Structure

 Create a `Data-Structures-and-Algorithms` repository in our personal GitHub. <br />
-The `Data_Structures_And_Algorithms` folder contained in this directory can be used as a guildeline.
+The `Data_Structures_And_Algorithms` folder contained in your class repository can be used as a guildeline.
 Format it as described below:

 ```markdown